Myvar/icos-dev/api-docs.md

 # Api Key

-You can acquire your api key, once you have logged in by going to the Api page, and clicking on the new button, all api calls must have a valid api key provided using a get query for eg:
+You can acquire your API key once you have logged in by going to the Api page and clicking on the new button.
+All API calls must have a valid API key provided using a get query:
 ``https://api.myvar.cloud/build/4f90e126-edcc-4711-9fb0-385c9161c20b/status?key=55C5C10F610C0CC396523DB60A82C076``

 # Example Script